What Can I Do With a Philosophy Degree?

 Thinking about law school?
 Philosophy majors outperform all other majors on the LSAT, the test required for admission to law schools.

+Thinking about graduate school or medical school?
 A philosophy degree is excellent preparation for graduate school, even in non-philosophical fields!

 On the Graduate Record Examination (GRE), Philosophy majors rank first on the verbal section, second on the analytic, and higher on the quantitative than any other humanities or social sciences majors.
 On the Graduate Management Admissions Test (GMAT), Philosophy majors rank second highest, ahead of all types of Business majors.

+What about getting a job with good pay?
 In terms of money-making potential, Philosophy majors actually compare quite well with many other majors!
 A philosophy major actually earns more mid-career than someone with a business management degree.
 For instance, read this report, which compares undergraduate degrees by salary.

 "Philosophy graduates are suddenly all the rage with employers."
 Read "I Think, Therefore I Earn" (from The Guardian, 2007) to find out why!
 This article points out that the correct answer to "What can you do with a philosophy degree?" is "anything you want!"